Amy Winehouse's latest concert dress to go under the hammer - ExBulletin

 “Of course there are fans, museums and collectors all over the world who will want to own some of these items, take care of them, show them in museums, keep their legacy and memory alive and at the same time raise funds. for the foundation, ”he added.

-Multiple Grammy Award-winning Winehouse, whose seminal and intensely moving 2006 album “Back to Black” is considered a modern classic, has spoken often of his personal experiences battling alcoholism and drug addiction.
+Multiple Grammy Award-winning Winehouse, whose seminal and intensely moving 2006 album “Back to Black” is considered a modern classic, has spoken often of his personal experiences battling alcohol and drug addiction.

 The catalog of more than 400 pages composed by Julien’s is an overview of the singer’s influences and career, but also of her distinctive retro style which has made her a fashion icon.

-Most of the dresses she wore to performances are worth between $ 5,000 and $ 7,000, while her earrings will start at $ 400.
+Most of the dresses she wore during her performances are worth between $ 5,000 and $ 7,000, while her earrings will start at $ 400.
 Her signature lipstick is expected to cost between $ 400 and $ 600.

-The auction, in Beverly Hill, runs Saturday through Sunday and is expected to fetch around $ 2 million.

 Sources